-TEAMS JUDGE 1 JUDGE 2 JUDG E 3
+Teams Judge 1 Judge 2 Judge 3

-NON BII D DETERMINA TIVE ROUN IDS
+No n-Bid Deter minative R ounds

-6 V. 0 CAT.
-3 CAT.
+6 v.
+0 Cat.
+3 Cat.
 3

-5.5 V.0 CAT.
-3 CAT.
+5.5 v.0 Cat.
+3 Cat.
 3

-1 V. 1 CAT.
-3 CAT.
+1 v.
+1 Cat.
+3 Cat.
 3

-BID DET TERMINATIVE ROUNDS
+I Bid Determi inative Rou nds

-1.5 V. 5 CAT.
-2 CAT.
+1.5 v.
+5 Cat.
+2 Cat.
 3

-2 V. 4.5 CAT.
-1 CAT.
+2 v.
+4.5 Cat.
+1 Cat.
 3

-2 V. 3.5 CAT.
-1 CAT.
+2 v.
+3.5 Cat.
+1 Cat.
 2

-2 V. 3 CAT.
-1 CAT.
+2 v.
+3 Cat.
+1 Cat.
 2

-3.5 V. 2 CAT.
-1 CAT.
+3.5 v.
+2 Cat.
+1 Cat.
 2

-4 V. 1.5 CAT.
-1 CAT.
+4 v.
+1.5 Cat.
+1 Cat.
 2

-4 V. 1.5 CAT.
-1 CAT.
+4 v.
+1.5 Cat.
+1 Cat.
 2

-4 V. 1 CAT.
-1 CAT.
+4 v.
+1 Cat.
+1 Cat.
 3

-5 V. 0.5 CAT.
-2 CAT.
+5 v.
+0.5 Cat.
+2 Cat.
 3

-- (5) RECOMMENDED ASSIGNMENT PROCEDURE IN ROUND 4 AT THE NATIONAL CHAMPIONSHIP TOURNAMENT.
-Judges should be assigned in the same manner as Rounds 2 and 3. - (6) RECOMMENDED CONSIDERATIONS FOR DETERMINING THE PRESIDING JUDGE.
+- (7) RECOMMENDED ASSIGNMENT PROCEDURE IN ROUND 4 AT THE NATIONAL CHAMPIONSHIP TOURNAMENT.
+Judges should be assigned in the same manner as Rounds 2 and 3. - (8) RECOMMENDED CONSIDERATIONS FOR DETERMINING THE PRESIDING JUDGE.
 To the extent any information about the judges is known to the person assigning judges: - (a) Judges are volunteers who bring their knowledge and skill to us free of charge on their days off from practicing, teaching, or studying law.
-Above all else, we offer them our gratitude, deference, rapt attention, and accommodate their preferences. - (b) The assigned presider should be willing to preside. - (c) If it will not take a ballot out of their hands, the most qualified willing judge should preside, subject to exception d(i). - (d) In a situation in which not every judge will receive a blue ballot, so long as the less qualified judge is willing to preside, the most qualified judges should be holding blue ballots.
-There are two exceptions to this rule.
+Above all else, we offer them our gratitude.

-- i.
+- (b) AMTA embraces diversity and understands our students benefit when they see themselves reflected in their judges.
+To the extent that judges are equally qualified and willing to preside, AMTA representatives may, in their discretion, break the tie by selecting as a presider a judge whose presence enriches the diversity of the judging pool unless such decision would deprive the students of that judge having a scoring ballot. - (c) The assigned presider should be willing to preside. - (d) If it will not take a ballot out of their hands, the most qualified willing judge should preside, subject to exception d(i). - (e) In a situation in which not every judge will receive a blue ballot, so long as the less qualified judge is willing to preside, the most qualified judges should be holding blue ballots.
+There are two exceptions to this rule. - i.
 The presiding judge, in an ideal world, is someone unlikely to interfere with the outcome of a qualifying determinative round.
 If a judge is known to interfere with student performance such that it could affect the scoring judge's ability to accurately differentiate, the AMTA Representatives have discretion to consider this when assigning presiding judges to qualifying determinative rounds.
 This principle should be invoked sparingly by the AMTA Representatives. - ii.
 A round in the out-bracket of round 4, or an 0-4 versus 0-4 round in round 3 becomes a "teaching" round.
-To advance the educational goal of the activity, the most knowledgeable judge should preside even if this means the most qualified judge will not hold a blue ballot. - (e) AMTA embraces diversity and understands our diverse students benefit when they see themselves reflected in their judges.
-To the extent that judges are equally qualified and willing to preside, AMTA representatives may, in their discretion, break the tie by selecting as a presider a judge whose presence enriches the diversity of the judging pool unless such decision would deprive the students of that judge having a scoring ballot. - (f) An actual or perceived failure to abide by these advisory principles is not a basis for seeking relief of any kind. - (7) NO RELIEF.
+To advance the educational goal of the activity, the most knowledgeable judge should preside even if this means the most qualified judge will not hold a blue ballot. - (f) An actual or perceived failure to abide by these advisory principles is not a basis for seeking relief of any kind. - (9) NO RELIEF.
 No team may claim relief of any sort on the grounds that a judge was not assigned in accordance with these guidelines.